 For a more activity-based shower, adapt tips from our bridal shower guide to work virtually like a calligraphy workshop or essential oil blending workshop.
 For a game that is even more fun to play virtually—have one person show photos of the couple at different ages and have guests guess what year each image was taken.

-Virtual baby shower
+Virtual baby shower with mocktails

 Ask guests to send registry gifts directly to the parents-to-be, and have the new mom or dad open them live so everyone can join in on the fun.
 If everyone is local, have guests set gifts out on their porch.
 A host can pick up and deliver them.
 You can even include a celebratory cake or freezer meal for them to stash away.